 the character set used in MySQL 5.7 before upgrading.
 After the

-upgrade is completed, the default character set can be changed to
+upgrade is completed, the default character set can be changed

 utf8mb4.
-Assuming that the previous defaults
+Assuming that the previous

 server with these lines in the

---skip-slave-startoption so that they do not connect to the master.
+skip_slave_startsystem variable, so that they do not connect to the source.
 Perform any table repair or rebuilding operations needed to re-create database objects, such as use of

 ALTER TABLE, or dumping and reloading tables or triggers.

-Disable the binary log on the master.
-To do this without restarting the master, execute a
+Disable the binary log on the source.
+To do this without restarting the source, execute a

---skip-networkingoption when you restart the master.
+skip_networkingsystem variable when you restart the source.

 With the binary log disabled, perform any table repair or rebuilding operations needed to re-create database objects.
-The binary log must be disabled during this step to prevent these operations from being logged and sent to the slaves later.
+The binary log must be disabled during this step to prevent these operations from being logged and sent to the replicas later.